praveek/launch.en/help/extension-dev/turbine.md

 ---
-title: Turbine free variable
+title: Turbine Free Variable
-seo-title: Turbine free variable
-description: Turbine free variable
-seo-description: Turbine free variable
+description: Learn about the turbine object, a free variable which provides information and utilities specific to the Adobe Experience Platform Launch runtime.
 ---

 # Turbine free variable